jcwill415/StockPricePrediction/README.md

 # Stock Market Price Predictor using Supervised Learning

 ### Aim
-To examine a number of different forecasting techniques to predict future stock returns based on past returns and numerical news indicators to construct a portfolio of multiple stocks in order to diversify the risk.
-We do this by applying supervised learning methods for stock price forecasting by interpreting the seemingly chaotic market data.
+Predicting stock returns based on past performance and numerical news indicators.
+Examining a range of forecasting techniques, and constructing a stock portfolio to diversify/manage investment risk.
+Supervised learning methods are used to analyze stock market data and build forecast model.

 ## Setup Instructions
 ```